 “Relating a person to the whole world;” Andrei Tarkovsky wrote, “that is the meaning of cinema.”

-In light of the political tumult and injustice of the past week, it’s easy to feel that movies are a frivolity – a way of escaping into fantasy and neglecting the problems of the real world.
+It’s easy to feel that movies are a frivolity, a way of escaping into fantasy and neglecting the problems of the real world.
 But as Tarkovsky suggests, the meaning of cinema exceeds mere escapism.
 Unlike the language of politics, cinema has the power to cut through the defenses of ideology and bring us into empathic communion with the characters onscreen.
 Taken alone, this power is ethically neutral; it has been wielded in cinema history for both good and ill.
 That is why it’s essential to prop up those filmmakers committed to expanding our circle of moral concern and giving a voice to the voiceless.

 The function of storytelling is twofold: it binds a society together, unifying them under a shared mythology, and it binds different societies to one another, pointing to the shared humanity that transcends culture.
 Given the division we face both domestically and internationally, it’s vital to use our most powerful storytelling tool to bridge these divides.
 Whatever your politics, the following films provide a reminder that the world is made up of individuals, each of whom has a face, a name, and aspirations very much like your own.
 Watch them yourself, or show them to a relative in need of some perspective – then go out and make things better.